jbamuro/waccamole/README.md

 Your drive contains your unique PCBID, so it's a very good idea to image your drive, so you can restore it and have it work, or to just have a 2nd drive handy.

-Boot Linux through a USB drive (i recommend using Linux Mint and Rufus to create the bootable USB. plenty of guides on this)
+Boot Linux through a USB drive (i recommend using Linux Mint and Rufus to create the bootable USB. plenty of guides on this).
+Do NOT use Windows, this can trigger bitlocker and your drive will get wiped.

 Plug in an external drive if your boot USB drive isn't large enough to contain a 120gb image